ElizaBuff/Excel--kickstarter-anaylsis/README.md

 * In every month there were more successful than failed campagins.
 Generally, the successful and failed trend lines create the same shape and are similar to each other with the exception of May, October, and December.
 In May, the larger than average gap between successful and failed campaigns suggests a better chance for success.
 In October, the smaller than average gap between successful and failed campaigns suggests a better chance for failure.

-Next, I organized the data to see if funding goal could impact the kickstarters success.
-First, I made the data more detailed by splitting the Category and Subcategory column into two distinct columns.
+Next, I organized the data to see if funding goal could impact the kickstarter's success.
+First, I needed to count the number of successful, failed, and canceled plays by goal.
+To do this, I used the COUNTIFS formula.
+For example, to count the number of successful plays with a goal between 1,000 and 4,999 I wrote the formula =COUNTIFS('Raw Data'!$O:$O, "plays",'Raw Data'!$D:$D, ">=1000", 'Raw Data'!$D:$D, "<5000", 'Raw Data'!$F:$F, "successful").
+Then, I converted the number of successful, failed, and cancled plays to a percentage to more accurately compare them.  created a new sheet in excel and compared .
 This allowed me to view the wider category of theater and later the narrower subcategory plays.
-Next, I converted Unix timestamps to identify the launch date.
-For example, I turned the cell **1434931811** into **06/22/15** using the code =(((J2/60)/60)/24)+DATE(1970,1,1).
-Finally, I created a pivot table that filtered based on "Parent Category" and "Years."
-From that pivot table I created the line graph shown below.
+Finally, I created the line graph shown below.

 ![Outcomes_vs_Goals](Outcomes_vs_Goals.png)

+Based on the line graph above, I had the following takeways about theather campaigns:
+* May, June, and July respectively had the highest number of successful campaigns
+* October and May respectively had the highest number of failed campaigns
+* December had about as many successful campaigns as failed ones
+* In every month there were more successful than failed campagins.
+Generally, the successful and failed trend lines create the same shape and are similar to each other with the exception of May, October, and December.
+In May, the larger than average gap between successful and failed campaigns suggests a better chance for success.
+In October, the smaller than average gap between successful and failed campaigns suggests a better chance for failure.

 ### Challenges
 =COUNTIFS('Raw Data'!$O:$O, "plays",'Raw Data'!$D:$D, ">=1000", 'Raw Data'!$D:$D, "<5000", 'Raw Data'!$F:$F, "successful")